lordoflimes/WASD/README.md

 * **Anomaly Signal Generation Examples**: Example code for generating abnormal wireless signal (tone, chirp, pulse) with the fading model.
 The detailed information can be found in the paper.

 ## Dataset Access

-* **Total Size**: 784.24 (GB)
 The download link will be available soon.
-Since the data amount is large to deal with one file, the compressed file will be delivered as chunks.
+Since the data amount is large to deal with one file (784.24GB), the compressed file will be delivered as 50GB chunks.

 * **Chunk 1**
 * **Chunk 2**